Negative Health Effects of Nicotine, Cigarettes, and Vaping

 Through various evidence-based treatments, rehabilitation for chronic vape users is possible.
 Individual talk therapy, intervention and nicotine detoxification, horticultural therapy, mindfulness meditation, group therapeutics, and partial hospitalization programs are all avenues toward healing for those suffering from vape addiction.

-At CRC Rehab Center, we understand that a variety of factors–from peer pressure to the depression and anxiety affecting America’s youth at unprecedented levels–can contribute to vape use.
+At Chicago Rehab Center, we understand that a variety of factors–from peer pressure to the depression and anxiety affecting America’s youth at unprecedented levels–can contribute to vape use.
 Through our signature combination of evidence-based treatments, we can identify and address the root causes of vape addiction.

 No kid should begin their adult life with the baggage of nicotine addiction.
 Together, we can heal both youths and adults suffering from the effects of chronic vape use.

 Dr. Beth Dunlap, a board-certified addiction medicine and family medicine physician, is the medical director at CRC Institute, where she is responsible for overseeing all the integrated medical services at the Institute.
 Beth completed medical school, residency, and fellowship at Northwestern University, where she continues to serve on the faculty as a member of the Department of Family and Community Medicine.
 She has extensive experience in addiction medicine at all levels of care, and her clinical interests include integrated primary care and addiction medicine, harm reduction, and medication-assisted treatment.